Skip to content

 3. Log in to the Grafana web UI

-After startup, login the Grafana web UI through http://localhost:3000/.
+After startup, log in to the Grafana web UI at http://localhost:3000/.
 The default username and password are both admin.
 After login, change the password according to the prompts, and then you can enter the main interface.
 Click the settings icon on the left side of the main page and select "Data Sources" to configure Grafana's data sources:

 image

-Enter the ip and port of the Prometheus service in URL:
+Enter the IP address and port of the Prometheus service in URL:

 image